morukutsu/scrolling101/src/scenes/intro01.md

 ```

 [0](play)

-*press the Play button to run this example*

 The computeScrolling(characterX, characterY) function takes two inputs: the character X coordinate (horizontal) and Y coordinate (vertical).
 The output is a point describing the scrolling offset.